Do you understand exactly what tobacco and nicotine are?

 Short Term Effects:

-- Carbon monoxide causes blood to carry less oxygen
+- Increase in carbon monoxide, causing blood to carry less oxygen

 - Imbalance in the demand for oxygen